esaSPICEservice/QuACK/README.txt

    shape from randomly presented sample points.
 The QUACK map can be unfolded similarly to the Peirce quincuncial projection of the world.
    This enables us to define unique generalized latitudinal coordinates by associating the two maps.
+   While the grid of supporting points of the QuACK map has a moderate resolution of 401 x 201 points, the projection is performed with subgrid resolution, interpolating between the supporting points.
+   Therefore, even features with much higher resolution can consistently be mapped.